 On this page

 Why we are reviewing the Privacy Act

-Our world has changed dramatically since Canada's Privacy Act came into force in 1983.
-When the Act was first introduced, information was still mainly stored on paper.
-After 35 years of technological advances and social change, Canadians' expectations of how federal institutions use, share and store their personal information have changed.
+Our world has changed dramatically since Canada’s Privacy Act came into force in 1983.
+At that time, information was still mainly stored on paper.
+After 35 years of technological advances and social change, Canadians’ expectations of how federal institutions use, share and store their personal information have changed.
 The Act is federal legislation focussed on the protection of personal information held by the federal government and federal public-sector institutions.

 In 2016, the House of Commons Standing Committee on Access to Information, Privacy and Ethics Committee (ETHI Committee) studied this topic.
 Experts and stakeholders who appeared before this committee raised concerns that the basic framework in the Privacy Act is overdue for a thorough review.
 The Office of the Privacy Commissioner also provided public opinion research suggesting that this perception is widespread among Canadians.